Sales Training Programs: Putting the A back in KSA

 Corporate Learning and Development (L&D) departments are under pressure to produce results.
 This is especially true with sales training programs.
 Training budgets are often one of the first to get cut when times are tough and budgets are scrutinized.
 While the number of L&D departments that have fully made the transition from training to a performance focus is still less than might be expected, there is certainly a welcome and growing focus on delivering Return on Expectation or ROI, changing behaviors, tying training to business objectives, and positively impacting top-and bottom-line business results.

 You won’t ever hear me complain about a focus on skills and behaviors, especially in classroom training for sales training programs.
 In fact, I may actually clap or cheer whenever I hear that training is part of a larger change effort, with full-fledged learning systems and transfer plans, and especially change leadership and change management efforts.
-I encourage prework for knowledge transfer, using elearning and another asynchronous methods as well as synchronous virtual instructor-led-training (vILT), prior to classroom training.
+I encourage prework for knowledge transfer, using e-learning and other asynchronous methods as well as synchronous virtual instructor-led-training (vILT), prior to classroom training.
 This just makes sense as part of an overall learning system (making learning a process, not an event).

 And Diamonds are Multi-faceted